Terms and Conditions

 13.1 The Developer will charge a hosting fee as mentioned within the Proposal.
 If the Customer chooses to host their website with a third party the Customer will be liable for moving charges.
 These will be quoted separately upon request.

-13.2 Both parties shall provide one months’ written notice to terminate any hosting of a website, said notice is invalid prior to one month before the expiry of the hosting contract; whether this be a monthly, annual or on-going contract.
-Website and domain renewals are automatic and no notice will be given for the renewal.
+Both parties shall provide one months’ written notice to terminate any hosting of a website, said notice is invalid prior to one month before the expiry of the hosting contract; whether this be a monthly, annual or on-going contract.
+Where Developer hosts the customer’s website or domains, renewals are automatic and no notice will be given for the renewal.
 It is the Customer’s responsibility to ensure that they are aware of the renewal dates.
 The Developer will only give renewal notice if a notification is required for a change of service or cost.
 Renewal dates are available from the Developer upon request at all times.

 - 14 Confidential Information

-14.1 Neither Party will, without the other’s prior consent, disclose Confidential Information of the other Party.
+14.1 Neither Party will for the term of this Agreement and at all times after, without the other’s prior consent, disclose Confidential Information of the other Party.

 14.2 Neither Party will use the other’s Confidential Information except to perform the Services required as detailed within the Proposal.